navarro165/Bills-Grouper/README.md

 # Expense Tracker

-A simple Python script that reads in an expenses data in text format and writes it to a CSV file.
+WIP: A simple Python script that reads in an expenses data in text format and writes it to a CSV file.

 ## How to run the script